 1. Robart Hobby Paint Shaker

-The Robart Hobby Paint Shaker sells for $42.99.
-At first glance, this seems to be expensive, but it is my absolute first choice if I had to just choose one (which would have saved me money in the long run).
-As a commissioned painter I have a lot of paints in my collection.
+The Robart Hobby Paint Shaker is an affordable, effective desktop model paint mixer.
+At first glance, this seems to be expensive, but it is my absolute first choice if I had to just choose one.
+As a commissioned painter I have a lot of model paints in my collection.
 Some of the paint colors sit around for a long time and the pigments end up settling at the bottom of the bottle.

 Note that I’ve only tried the AC-powered version of this shaker.
 There is a battery-powered version of this shaker.
 But I can assume that because of its regular use the extra resources of replacing/charging batteries would be an unnecessary drain for something that isn’t mean to be portable anyway.

 The Robart Hobby Paint Shaker is simple.
 It has a motor that drives a reciprocating platform where you place the paint bottle.
 The rubber band straps the bottle in places securely.
 When you press the button the motor turns on and shakes the platform with the paint bottle.
 After 30-60 seconds, all of my paints, even the thicker brands, are homogenous liquids again.

 My only concern is the durability of the motor, which is not heavy duty.
 So, don’t leave the motor running on this shaker for longer than 5 minutes at a time.
 It’ll burn it out (which I thankfully have not done yet).
 Also, the rubber band that holds the paint bottle will need to be replaced eventually.
 These are sold on Amazon.
 Note that even after a full year of using this shaker, I have not had any trouble with this model paint shaker.